lwrandol/Hello-world/README.md

 # Hello-world
-I am an aspiring software developing that is self teaching Python at the moment.
+I am an aspiring software developer that is self teaching Python.